Asda's sales growth accelerates under new ownership

-British supermarket group Asda, bought by Zuber and Mohsin Issa and private equity group TDR Capital from Walmart (WMT.N) in February, said on Thursday underlying sales growth accelerated in its latest quarter.
+LONDON (Reuters) - British supermarket group Asda, bought by Zuber and Mohsin Issa and private equity group TDR Capital from Walmart in February, said on Thursday underlying sales growth accelerated in its latest quarter.

 The growth was driven by non-food categories and online shopping during a third period of national lockdown measures to stem the COVID-19 virus, which included the closure of non-essential shops.